 4 Clarified Ignorance

-Simplicity of data presentation does indeed contribute to clarity of reading, but it does not affect clarity or quality of understanding.
+Simplicity of data presentation does indeed contribute to clarity of reading, but it has no bearing on clarity or quality of understanding.
 Clarifying complexity is different from simplifying complexity.

-If you selectively engage with the data, cherry-picking the parts that look familiar and ignoring the context, it puts the user in a state of clarified ignorance, where they mistakenly assume they are well-informed about things that do little to generate knowledge or reasoning.
+If you selectively engage with the data by cherry-picking the parts that seem familiar and ignoring the context, you put the user in a state of clarified ignorance where they wrongly assume they’re well informed about things that add little to their knowledge or reasoning.

 5 Information and Ideas

 In The Cult of Information, Theodore Roszak suggested that the mind thinks with ideas, not information.
-Recognising connections takes you from raw data to information, recognising patterns turns information into knowledge, but only understanding principles turns them into wisdom.
+Recognising connections leads from raw data to information, recognising patterns turns information into knowledge, but only understanding principles turns them into wisdom.

-The influx of data will continue to increase, but “there is no more truth in the world than there was before the Internet or the printing press.”
-The solution may lie in visually presenting information that is worth presenting, providing narratives that incorporate the subtleties of human context rather than highly abstracted diagrams, and most importantly, developing tools that explain complexity by encouraging attentive thinking.
-Data is only one part of a story.
+The flood of data will continue to increase, but “there is no more truth in the world than before the Internet or the printing press.”
+The solution may lie in presenting information worth presenting visually, providing narratives that incorporate the subtleties of human context rather than highly abstracted diagrams, and, above all, developing tools that explain complexity by encouraging attentive thinking.
+Data is only part of a story.